To see other blog posts by topic:

 Observing the building site

-After assessing your building loads, you’ll then want to spend some time observing your tiny house build site.
-In understanding environmental conditions, you’ll move one step closer to settling on the best tiny house foundation for your situation.
+After assessing your building loads, you’ll then want to spend some time observing your tiny home foundation site.
+In understanding environmental conditions, you’ll move one step closer to settling on the best foundation for a tiny house in your region.

 Soil